ST. JOSEPH COUNTY

 Cleanup ProgressThe Michigan Department of Natural Resources conducted a federally-financed Remedial Investigation and Feasibility Study from 1987 through early 1991.
 In September 1991, EPA signed a Record of Decision (ROD) outlining the chosen remedial action for the site.
 The selected remedy included extraction and treatment of the contaminated groundwater, treatment of contaminated onsite soils via soil vapor extraction (SVE), and excavation of the remaining contaminated soils that could not be treated by SVE.

 In October 1992, EPA issued a Unilateral Administrative Order to the PRP, Cooper Industries, for a groundwater extraction and treatment system to halt the further migration of contaminants in the groundwater aquifers.
 Cooper Industries completed the design and began construction of the groundwater pump and treat system in late summer/early fall 1993.
-Construction was completed in May 1994 and the system is expected to operate for at least 20 years.
+Construction was completed in May 1994 and the system was expected to operate for at least 20 years.

 During much of 1996, the State negotiated with Cooper Industries for their takeover of all activities at the site under the direction of the Michigan Department of Environmental Quality (MDEQ).
 The parties reached agreement in late summer, and a Consent Decree was entered in federal court on October 25, 1996.
 Also during 1996, EPA issued a ROD Amendment which altered the 1991 remedy for the site by changing groundwater and soil cleanup standards to comply with current state law, eliminating one of the source areas from requiring SVE, and eliminating all soil excavation.
 Construction of the SVE system was completed and the system became operational, and a final inspection was then completed on April 22, 1997.
 During 1998, the PRP conducted an investigation to determine whether TCE vapors had migrated off the property and whether the pump and treat system was removing the entire groundwater contaminant plume.